Targeting Without Transfers: Abstract

 \section{Abstract}

 I study the welfare-maximizing allocation of heterogeneous goods when monetary transfers are prohibited.
-Agents have private cardinal values, and the designer chooses a non-monetary mechanism subject to incentive compatibility and aggregate supply constraints.
-I provide sufficient conditions under which the optimal mechanism coincides with a competitive equilibrium with equal incomes (CEEI).
-When these conditions fail, I characterize the optimum for two symmetric goods.
-I show that when narrow preference margins between goods predict greater need, the designer can sometimes benefit from distorting CEEI by offering a menu containing pure options and bundles.
+Agents have private values, and the designer chooses a mechanism subject to incentive compatibility and aggregate supply constraints.
+I first characterize when the optimal mechanism takes the form of a simple menu, where each option offers some amount of one kind of good and none of the others.
+When this is the case, it can be implemented as a competitive equilibrium with equal incomes or a choice-based lottery.
+I then characterize the optimal mechanism when there are two kinds of goods and show that it either offers one pure option per good or adds a mixed bundle.
+Including the bundle is optimal when narrow preference margins between pure options are sufficiently predictive of greater need, allowing the designer to target high-value agents through their willingness to accept mixing.